venom1204/data.table_propo/_proposal.md

 i <- data.table(i_int = c(2L, 4L, 5L), UPPER = LETTERS[1:3])
 x[i, on = .(x_int >= i_int)]
 ```
+**What I Learned:**
+* While working on this contribution, I gained a deeper understanding of non-equi joins and their behavior in data.table.
+I learned how nomatch = NULL can be used to filter out unmatched rows, how column retention is handled, and how explicit selection of columns improves clarity in complex joins.
+This experience significantly expanded my knowledge of advanced data.table functionalities and their real-world applications.

 ##       4\. **[PR \#6848](https://github.com/Rdatatable/data.table/pull/6848)** – **Combine DTPRINT statements for fread verbose messages**

 * Description:This pull request streamlined verbose messaging in **fread** by combining fragmented **DTPRINT** statements into single, cohesive calls while preserving conditional formatting and original message content.